 Of course, the fourth person in the dorm ended up being a torrential snorer and neither of us could sleep because of him.

-Bahia Bahamontes near VOH: the very end of the Carretera Austral.
+Bahia Bahamondes near VOH: the very end of the Carretera Austral.
 The further way south for cyclists is by boat over the lake O'Higgins to Argentina.

 The weather improved.
-The proper ferry to Argentina was already fully booked until the end of the week, but a local fisherman was willing to take 20-something cyclists onboard for $40.
+The proper ferry to Argentina was already fully booked until the end of the week, but a local fisherman was willing to take 20-something cyclists onboard for $40 each.

 Gianluca with his fatbike and Mario.
 Gianluca was a remarkable figure as well.
 He had already been to Patagonia 6 times, and had also cycled in Northern Canada, carrying 25 days (!) of food.